pau1a/Arklowdun/docs/baseline-schema.md

 The full schema lives in `schema.sql`.
 Key domain tables:

-- **household** — identity, timezone, and soft-delete columns.
+- **household** — identity, timezone, default flag, and soft-delete columns.
+  Exactly one row must have `is_default = 1`; triggers prevent deleting or soft-deleting the default household.
 Every domain table references `household(id)` with cascading foreign keys.
 - **categories** — per-household catalogue with unique `(slug, position)` pairs, timestamp columns without sentinel defaults, and deterministic seed IDs using the `cat_<slug>` convention.